manuel-uberti/filmsinwords/_posts/2019-12-02-once-upon-a-time.md

 usually end in violent confrontations.
 Here we have long stretches where nothing relevant seems to happen.
-Just when one is about to ask whether there is a point or not, one realizes the isolation the characters live in and how much of everyone’s distinct isolations Tarantino intersect at precise points of the story.
+Just when one is about to ask whether there is a point or not, one realizes the isolation the characters live in and how much of everyone’s distinct isolations Tarantino intersects at precise points of the story.
 The pleasure Sharon Tate finds in the people appreciating her performance on the screen of a movie theatre is the pleasure Rick Dalton discovers in being able to act greatly in a hackneyed western.
 The nonsensical world Cliff Booth